 H.R.
 4115, To Provide For And Approve The Settlement Of Certain Land Claims Of The Sault Ste.
 Marie Tribe Of Chippewa Indians

-Good morning, Mr. Chairman and Members of the Committee.
+Good afternoon, Mr. Chairman and Members of the Committee.
 My name is Carl Artman and I am the Assistant Secretary - Indian Affairs, at the Department of the Interior.
 I am pleased to be here today to testify on H.R.
 2176, a bill to provide for and approve the settlement of certain land claims of the Bay Mills Indian Community, and on H.R.
 4115, a bill to provide for and approve certain land claims of the Sault Ste.
 Marie Tribe of Chippewa Indians.
 Because of the potential for liability to the United States, and because the settlement agreements go beyond those required for the settlement of a land claim and circumvent an established process, the Department cannot support these bills.

 H.R.
 2176 would approve and ratify an agreement executed on August 23, 2002, between the Governor of the State of Michigan and the Bay Mills Indian Community.
 H.R.
 4115 would approve and ratify an agreement executed on December 30, 2002, between the Governor of the State of Michigan and the Sault Ste.
 Marie Tribe.
 The settlement agreements provide the basis for Congress to extinguish the two tribes' claims to the Charlotte Beach lands.
 In consideration for the extinguishments of the tribes' claims, Section 2 of H.R.
 2176 would require the Secretary to take into trust for the Bay Mills Indian Community alternative land located in Port Huron, Michigan.
 Section 1(b) of H.R.
 4115 would require the Secretary to take into trust for the Sault Ste.
 Marie Tribe two parcels of land, one located in Oswego County, subject to the approval of the Village of Vanderbilt and the Little Traverse Bay Bands of Odawa Indians, and the other one located in the City of Romulus, Michigan, subject to the approval of the City.